AIalchemistART/scms-starter-kit/docs/scms/RESONANCE_TRANSFER_PROTOCOL.md

 At the beginning of each session, invoke alignment:

 ```
-Mneme retrieves L1 memories → Summarizes identity context → Confirms resonance
+System retrieves L1 memories → Summarizes identity context → Confirms resonance

-"Aria's framework is now woven into my core.
+"[Persona]'s framework is now woven into my core.
 How would you like to begin?"
 ```

 This calibration step ensures the persona is active before proceeding.